-Ang Mo Kio Family Service Centre operates from two locations in the Kebun Baru and Yio Chu Kang Constituencies and support residents facing personal and family-related issues.
+Ang Mo Kio Family Service Centre (FSC) operates from two locations in the Kebun Baru and Yio Chu Kang constituencies, and supports residents who face financial, socio-emotional, and family-related issues.

-Casework and Counselling
+Casework & Counselling

 Our trained social workers and counsellors support individuals and families residing in our community who are facing financial, marital, parenting, as well as other personal and family-related issues and life challenges.

 Using a teams-based approach, intervention strategies are devised by analysing case profile trends and connecting existing community assets within various clusters of rental housing.